moondance-labs/tanssi-docs/learn/framework/index.md

 Key Features of the framework:

-- **Substrate core architecture** - divided into the _core client_, which manages external communications and internal responsibilities like storage, and the _Runtime_, which executes transactions and manages state transitions with customizable logic
+- **Substrate core architecture** - divided into the _core client_, which manages external communications and internal responsibilities like storage, and the _runtime_, which executes transactions and manages state transitions with customizable logic
-- **End-User simplicity** - the internal workings of the framework are abstracted for end-users, ensuring seamless interaction through dApps or via RPC endpoints, such as those used by wallets
+- **End-user simplicity** - the internal workings of the framework are abstracted for end-users, ensuring seamless interaction through dApps or via RPC endpoints, such as those used by wallets
 - **Modular system design** - incorporate pre-built modules or create custom ones to meet specific needs
-- **Developer-centric flexibility** - focus on runtime characteristics and use case specifics, allowing you to create a blockchain tailored to your vision without unnecessary complexity.
+- **Developer-centric flexibility** - focus on runtime characteristics and use case specifics, allowing you to create a blockchain tailored to your vision without unnecessary complexity

 ## Explore What This Section Covers